• The Point Reyes Beach as viewed from the Point Reyes Headlands

 Historic Chimney Rock Lifeboat Station

-Volunteers staff the Lifeboat Station on weekends and holidays from January through March.
+Volunteers often staff the Historic Boathouse near Chimney Rock on weekends and holidays from January through March.
 At other times, visitors may explore the Lifeboat Station grounds, where wayside exhibits provide information about the U.S. Lifesaving Service and U.S. Coast Guard history at Point Reyes.
-The Lifeboat Station's first floor and boat bay are wheelchair accessible.
-There is also an accessible restroom within the Lifeboat Station.
-Individuals with a Disabled Person parking placard or plate may drive their personal vehicle to the Lifeboat Station parking area.
-See the Accessibility section on our Winter Shuttle Bus System page for information on driving to the Lifeboat Station on weekends and holidays during the winter and early spring.
-At other times, please inquire at a visitor center for instructions.
+The boathouse's first floor and boat bay are wheelchair accessible.
+There is also an accessible restroom within the boathouse.
+Individuals with a Disabled Person parking placard or plate may drive their personal vehicle to the boathouse parking area.

 Morgan Horse Ranch

-With a Disabled Person parking placard or plate, you may drive your vehible along the maintenance road to a small parking area close to the stables.
+With a Disabled Person parking placard or plate, you may drive your vehicle along the maintenance road to a small parking area close to the stables at the Morgan Horse Ranch.
 Exhibit areas are accessible.

 Mount Vision